Average Weather at Shanghai Pudong International Airport China

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Shanghai Pudong International Airport are 31.143 deg latitude, 121.805 deg longitude, and 13 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Shanghai Pudong International Airport are 31.143 deg latitude, 121.805 deg longitude, and 13 ft elevation.

-The topography within 2 miles of Shanghai Pudong International Airport contains only modest variations in elevation, with a maximum elevation change of 138 feet, and an average elevation above sea level of 13 feet.
+The topography within 2 miles of Shanghai Pudong International Airport contains only modest variations in elevation, with a maximum elevation change of 138 feet and an average elevation above sea level of 13 feet.
 Within 10 miles also contains only modest variations in elevation (128 feet).
-Within 50 miles contains significant variations in elevation (748 feet).
+Within 50 miles contains only modest variations in elevation (748 feet).

 The area within 2 miles of Shanghai Pudong International Airport is covered by cropland (35%), bare soil (27%), water (14%), and artificial surfaces (11%), within 10 miles by water (52%) and cropland (32%), and within 50 miles by water (70%) and cropland (20%).